ITU-DevOps-Team/ITU-DevOps/report/docs/content/systems-perspective.md

   - They both exist as Docker images in Docker Hub, which makes deployment easy.
   - Grafana offers very customizable dashboards for visualizing application performance.

-- **Sonarqube**
+- **SonarQube**

-  The codebase is statically analyzed by Sonarqube.
-The reasons we went with Sonarqube are
+  The codebase is statically analyzed by SonarQube.
+The reasons we went with SonarQube are

-  - Sonarqube is very feature-packed.
+  - SonarQube is very feature-packed.
 It has support for identification of duplicated code, unit testing, code complexity, code smells and much more.
   - It integrates well with popular IDEs such as Eclipse and Visual Studio.

 ### Go libraries